How to Marry a Millionaire: Plot

 Loco and Pola are reunited with Schatze just before her wedding to J.D.
 Hanley.
 Schatze is unable to go through with the marriage and confesses to J.D. that she loves Tom.
-He agrees to call off the ceremony.
+J.D. agrees to call off the ceremony.
 Tom is among the wedding guests and the two reconcile and marry.

 Afterwards, the three happy couples end up at a greasy spoon diner.
 Schatze jokingly asks Eben and Freddie about their financial prospects, which are slim.
 When she finally gets around to Tom, he casually admits a net worth of around $200 million, which no one takes seriously.
-He then calls for the check, pulls out an enormous wad of money, and pays with a $1,000 bill, telling the chef to keep the change.
-The three astonished women faint, and the men drink a toast to their unconscious wives.
+He then calls for the check, and pulls out an enormous wad of money, paying with a $1,000 bill and telling the chef to keep the change.
+The three astonished women faint and crash to the floor, and the men drink a toast to their unconscious wives.